kagami-ryuuji/kuroneko/README.md

 ```
 Class path: `/application/Path/To/Class.php`
 Parameter can be another service node, template node, string, number, boolean.
+Called class method doesn't know where its result will be used.
+It doesn't work with templates directly.
+It simplifies testing.

 ## Class loading
 All your classes should be placed in `/application` directory.
 Otherwise autoloader can't find them.

+## Installation
+Just download and put into your www directory.
+Requires mod_rewrite.